ibulmer/particle-system/readme.md

 The particles are created in the particles.js file.
 Currently there is snow and rain.
-More particles can easily be added in this file.
+More particle types can easily be added in this file.
 Simply create the particles characteristics and then add the particle to the elements array.
 The logic in main.js will automatically take care of movement, creating buttons to select the new particle, populating the simulation with the particle, and having weather events interact with the new particles.

 Weather events such as wind are found in wind.js.
 Additional weather events can be added in this file.
 Event handlers should be added in the document.ready function to ensure that they are correctly attached to the dom elements.